 Project Zawadi has supported over 750 students in the Nyamuswa area since its founding in 2000.
 From the original class of four primary students to today’s cohort of 299 active sponsored students, Project Zawadi’s core promise has not changed.
 Project Zawadi promises to support a student’s educational expenses for however far their hard work and determination can take them on their road to self-reliance.
 Depending upon the student’s goals and interests, that may be an academic, vocational, or life skills training track.

 Project Zawadi believes every student deserves an opportunity to attend school.
 That is why selection for sponsorship at the primary school level is based on a student’s need rather than their academic ability.

-At the secondary and tertiary levels, Project Zawadi’s Merit Sponsorship Program supports high-achieving students for whom the added costs of high school would otherwise make their continued studies financially out of reach for their families.
+At the secondary and tertiary levels, Project Zawadi’s Merit Sponsorship Program supports high-achieving students for whom the added costs of secondary school or university would otherwise make their continued studies financially out of reach for their families.
 Through a competitive selection process, these promising students’ financial needs, above and beyond the level of what their families can continue to provide, are supported.